pdupub/pdu.pub/docs/en/WhitePaperV2.md

 3. When publishing messages, it is recommended to reference messages published by multiple credible heterogeneous accounts to avoid affecting oneself.
 4. Treat received messages with contradictory references as containing unknown references.

-You can see the difference between a message that is liked by many people and another message that is liked by very few people in the process of spreading.
-We can also see that the community as a user screening tool has an impact on message dissemination, which is not direct and compulsory, but very large.
-In conclusion, unlike traditional centralized social systems, we give the power of information screening to each system participant and their relationship with each other.
-Each system participant can have their own choice, instead of only receiving a centralized judgment from a service provider.
+We can also foresee the impact of the existence of the community as a user screening tool on the dissemination of news.
+This impact is not direct and mandatory, but it is very huge.
+In short, unlike the traditional centralized social system, we give the right to screen and judge information to the participation of each system and the relationship between them.
+Each system participant can have his own choice,instead of only receiving a centralized judgment from a service provider.

 ## Privacy